Skip to content

 GET /api/sites/{id}

-Returns the site details including a page_count field showing how many pages have been indexed.
+Returns the site's details, including a page_count of how many pages are currently indexed.

 Delete a site